samclane/samclane.github.io/_posts/2019-5-23-Processing-Live-Wallpaper.md

 ### 5. Finishing Touches

 Finally, we should give a little interactivity to this Wallpaper.
-After all, eventually the simulation will converge and stop producing any dynamic results.
+After all, eventually the simulation will reach homeostasis and stop producing any dynamic results.
 Touches/Clicks should bring the corresponding cell to life in the next frame.
 With the `setCell` function, this becomes trivial to make cross-platform:

 ```java
 // Bring the current cell to life